jonnycross10/taskManager/README.md

 # taskManager

-download the code to your local repository
+download the code to your local repository(I used Visual Studio to create this Windows Form App)

 connect to a database from your ide